VICIWUOHA/Java-BigQuery-API-ELT-and-Analytics/README.md

 ### Introduction
-In this tutorial, you will learn how to perform Extract, Transform and Load (ETL) operations to Google BigQuery using Java.
+In this tutorial, you will learn how to perform **Extract, Transform** and **Load** (ETL) operations to Google BigQuery using Java.
-We will be extracting data from an API endpoint in JSON format, transforming the data to tabular format, and finally loading the transformed data to BigQuery.
+We will be extracting data from an API endpoint in JSON format, transforming the data to tabular format, and finally loading the transformed data to BigQuery, using Java.
+As an End-to-End Analytics Pipeline, we would also **Visualize** our Data in Looker Studio.

 ### Project Workflow
 ![JAVA_ELT_TO_BIGQUERY_Workflow_by-Victor-Iwuoha](images/JAVA_ELT_TO_BIGQUERY_by-Victor-Iwuoha.png)